4DGenome/bioinfo_course/session02/README.md

 Conclusions:

-1. Overall, a gene has 80 % more chances to be down-regulated than up-regulated
+1. Overall, a gene has 80 % more chances to be up-regulated than down-regulated
 2. A gene has 60 % more chances to be regulated if it has PRBS in its promoter
-3. There is a non-additive effect of the direction and the presence of PRBS; a gene having a PRBS in its promoter has a probability 30 % higher to be down-regulated than what is expected considering both effects independently
+3. There is a non-additive effect of the direction and the presence of PRBS; a gene having a PRBS in its promoter has a probability 30 % higher to be up-regulated than what is expected considering both effects independently

 # All together now